 Understanding the true impact of bushfires on our Koala population

-The recent bushfires have been, and continue to be, devastating for affected communities.
-They have also significantly impacted many species of wildlife across Australia, including koalas.
+The recent bushfires have been devastating for affected communities and have also significantly impacted many species of wildlife across Australia, including koalas.

 Many of these bushfires have occurred in koala habitat, and because koalas are eucalypt specialists and rely upon eucalypt trees for food, water and shelter, they are particularly vulnerable.
 The last months of 2019 saw large bushfires start in areas of koala habitat in Queensland, New South Wales, and Victoria.
 South Australia had both the Cudlee Creek bushfire in the Adelaide Hills and the Kangaroo Island bushfire, both of which had a devastating impact on the local community.